Abhyu-S/kortex-sdxl/Documentation.md

     - Two-pass Smart Fill: Fill then optional Vibe Match for lighting/style alignment.
     - Simple, reliable FastAPI endpoints; built-in telemetry via Weights & Biases (optional).
 - Target hardware: 16GB-class GPUs (e.g., Tesla T4); supports CPU fallback with reduced performance.

-### The 2030 Compute Proxy: Why Tesla T4?
-To address the challenge's requirement for a lightweight, mobile-first editor, we utilized the NVIDIA Tesla T4 as a hardware proxy for the estimated compute capability of a flagship mobile NPU in 2030.

-- **Current State (2024)**: High-end mobile NPUs (e.g., A17 Pro, Snapdragon 8 Gen 3) reach ~35-45 TOPS (Trillions of Operations Per Second).
-- **The 2030 Projection**: Extrapolating current NPU efficiency gains, mobile edge devices in 2030 are projected to exceed 100+ TOPS, rivaling the inference throughput of today's mid-range inference cards like the T4 (~65 TOPS Int8 / ~8 TFLOPS FP32).
-- **Our Approach**: By optimizing Stable Diffusion XL (SDXL) with 4-bit Quantization and Token Merging, we demonstrate that high-fidelity generative editing can run locally on this "2030-equivalent" compute profile without cloud dependency.

-### Datasets
-This project utilizes a **Training-Free approach**.
-It leverages pre-trained weights from Stability AI and Destitech, applying inference-time optimizations to achieve performance goals.
-- **Inference data**: Accepts standard image formats (JPG, PNG) and binary masks.

 ## Architecture